Artistic Co-Director: David McMicken

-David and Tim have an extraordinary ability to work collaboratively, honed over two decades.
+David and Tim have an extraordinary ability to work collaboratively, honed since the early 1990's..
 This is a core value of their creative process.

 David completed a B.Ed in dance, theatre, and education at Rusden State College, Melbourne, 1980.
 His first professional arts job was as a drama tutor at Arena Theatre, Melbourne in 1978, and he has remained employed in the performing arts sector ever since.
 He has also studied music and literature.
-He was a founding member of Tasdance, Director of St Martins Youth Dance Company, and founded Storm in a Teacup Dance Theatre (supporting independent movement and film artists).
-He has taught dance and theatre in secondary and tertiary institutions, and in many community settings.
+He performed with Jacqui Carrol's Dance Group Adelaide, was a founding member of Tasdance, Director of St Martins Youth Dance Company, and founded Storm in a Teacup Dance Theatre (supporting independent movement and film artists).
+He has taught dance and theatre in secondary and tertiary institutions, and within many community settings.

-After a brief stint in 1991, David moved to Darwin in 1992 as the Dance Development Officer with Browns Mart Community Arts.
-He steered the formation of Tracks Dance Company as a leading community based dance and performing arts company, becoming the Artistic Co-Director of Tracks, a position he still holds with Tim Newth.
+After several projects in 1991, David moved permanantly to Darwin in 1992 where he worked as the Dance Development Officer with Brown's Mart Community Arts.
+He steered the formation of Tracks Dance Company as a leading community based dance and performing arts company, becoming the Artistic Co-Director, a position he still holds with Tim Newth.
 Since 1988, the company has a cultural development relationship with the remote indigenous community of Lajamanu, and has run the Grey Panthers seniors dance troupe.